LagoVista/docs/guides/prerequisites.md

-### Things you need to finish the Example 1 Guide succesfully.
+_Things you need to finish the Guides succesfully_

 1. Minimum display size 1280*1024
 1. A supported browser